 Below you will find some favorite primary and secondary dive lights that myself and my scuba friends own or tried over the year, and a short list of features that make them so great.
 These are currently the best underwater flashlights on the market, and I included a range of prices and features in order to suit a variety of budgets and needs.
-I am confident you will find something on The Leisure Pro’s list of best scuba diving flashlights of 2016 & 2017.
+I am confident you will find something on our list of best scuba diving flashlights of 2018.
 Unsure about your needs, head down to our handy dive light buyers guide, know what you need!

 QUICK ANSWER: Best Primary Dive Light